Billy5691-2/Billy5691-2.github.io/_posts/2025-1-22-Fan-And-RGB-Controller.md

 ## Initial Solutions:

 Some parts of the final solution are obvious now.
 Molex or sata can be used to power the final board.
 Thermistors which fit seamlessly into a waterloop already exist.
-I believe Corsair, despite using a proprietary standard connector, uses a standard ARGB protocol.
+I believe Corsair, despite using a proprietary standard connector, uses a standard ARGB protocol so I should only have to use one communication protocol for all RGB.